Chronic Neck Pain – Prevent Recurrences:

 Neck pain is a relatively common condition, yet it reacts favourably to non-invasive and conservative treatment.
 Initial management is aimed at resolving the initial neck pain and restoring function.

-Treatment is based on a multimodal approach and may include, manual therapies, myofascial trigger points, dry needling, soft tissue work, exercise, functional and postural analysis and sensory training in the case of whiplash (WAD).
+Treatment is based on a multimodal approach and may include tailored graded exercises, functional analysis / postural analysis and sensory training in the case of whiplash (WAD).

 The anatomy of the neck differs from the other areas of the spine allowing for a large range of mobility, as well as being able to scan our environment without any loss of stability.